TusharDhage/meanStack/Lab Test-7.md

     </body>
 </html>
 ```
-##  Write at least 3 paragraph about yourself.
-    Create a button on click it should count number of p tags used in document.
-    Also give blue background colour to all p tags.
+##  Write at least 3 paragraph about yourself.Create a button on click it should count number of p tags used in document.Also give blue     background colour to all p tags.
 ```
 <!DOCTYPE html>
 <html>